 Because fixed annuities typically carry longer terms, insurance companies can leverage the longer time horizon to generate more competitive returns than banks can for CDs.

-CDs are more cyclical, Chalisa said, meaning renewal rates for a CD likely won’t be as high as the initial rate because banks “want you to take that money out and put it somewhere else.”
-On the other hand, “most annuity companies want you to retain as their customer, so they will give you a good renewal rate,” Chalisa said.
+Chalisa noted that CDs, on the other hand, are more cyclical, meaning renewal rates for a CD likely won’t be as high as the initial rate because banks “want you to take that money out and put it somewhere else.”

-CDs and fixed annuities are considered a safer investment option because they offer predictable returns, fixed rates, and different terms of maturity.
+CDs and fixed annuities are considered safer investment options because they offer predictable returns, fixed rates and different terms of maturity.

 Understand Tax Implications